MicroEJ/docs/PlatformDeveloperGuide/fontGenerator.rst

 The Font Generator manages two configuration files when the External Resources Loader is enabled.
-The first configuration file lists the fonts which will be stored as internal resources with the MicroEJ application.
+The first configuration file lists the fonts which will be stored as internal resources with the MicroEJ Application.
 The second file lists the fonts the Font Generator must convert and store in the External Resource Loader output directory.
 It is the BSP's responsibility to load the converted fonts into an external memory.